-It's a beautiful day in God's world, be sure to see the good.
+It's a beautiful day in God's world, be sure to be the good.

 - - - - - - - -